-On April 5, 2011, CLC acquired an adjacent lot with an area of 14,271 sqm under the registered name of Noah's Ark Sugar Refinery for P43.00 million.
+On April 5, 2011, CLC acquired an industrial lot located in Mandaluyong City with an area of 14,271 sq.m. under the registered name of Noah's Ark Sugar Refinary for P43.00 million.

 The Group plans to subdivide the properties into three lots in accordance with the subdivision plans, each with separate land titles, and shall have a fair value based on the valuation as determined by the seller.